 Evaluating whether targeted sanctions work effectively, also taking into account the rights of listed offenders, studies have concluded that existing EU targeted sanction regimes have improved substantially in recent years but that there is still scope for further refinement.

 The new proposal by ESI, the Norwegian Helsinki Committee and a group of Dutch Parliamentarians differs from previous proposals in that it also includes a communication strategy.
 It designs a Commission that can reach out to citizens across Europe and beyond to make them understand the reasons for the sanctions.
-The sanctions include travel bans but may be extended to freezing of assets, and other measures.
+The sanctions include entry bans but may be extended to freezing of assets, and other measures.

 The NHC will continue to advocate for national Magnitsky mechanisms that can target larger numbers of violators.
 Establishing a European Human Rights Entry Ban Commission should be the starting point of further developments to increase protection of human rights where it is most needed.